kadowning1/kadowning1.github.io/blog.md

 I will continue to add to this page frequently so be on the lookout for more content ahead!

 See you next week!

+### Second Week of Onboarding

+>The second week of the remote onboarding is full of content!
+Introductions to HTML, CSS, & Dev Tools can be very overwhelming